Welcome to Boy Scouts of America

 - Rank requirements; who signs off?
 Our Troop policy is Any registered leader, any Eagle scout, or the current Senior Patrol Leader — not parents!

 - Scout badge — your son did most of it for Arrow of Light — should be able to get it in a week or two

 - First 3 ranks (Tenderfoot, 2nd Class, 1st Class) — about 12 requirements each (36 total); at one per week can easily finish in a year.
 Can work on in any order, but must complete ranks in order.

 - The last 3 ranks (Star, Life & Eagle) have about 1 year each, for a total of 4 years — and he has 7 years!

 - We won’t ask a boy what he has completed — that’s the boy’s responsibility

 - After 1st Class, a boy will need merit badges to advance.
 There are about 135 to pick from!

 - Merit badges — who signs off?
 A registered merit badge counselor (not parents).

-- Merit badges are broken in two categories — Eagle required, and electives.
+- Merit badges are broken into two categories — Eagle required, and electives.

-- The elective merit badges cover either a new hobby or potential career.
+- The elective merit badges cover either a new hobby or a potential career.